-A group of four individuals from Pakistan and Afghanistan (19, 27, 27, and 31 years old) depart Niksic (MNE) at around 3:00 am on May, 17th.
-They rode in a taxi for 75 minutes and got out of the taxi approximately one kilometer before the Bosnian border.
+A group of four individuals from Pakistan and Afghanistan (19, 27, 27, and 31 years old) departed from Niksic (MNE) at approximately 3:00 am on May, 17th.
+They rode in a taxi for 75 minutes and exited the vehicle approximately one kilometre before the Bosnian border.

-They crossed the border into Bosnia near Kazanci (BiH) around 5:00.
-They stopped and rested in the forest all day and left from the area near Stepen (BiH) at 21:00.
-They walked until 5:00 and stopped near Plana (BiH) to rest.
-On the second day, they slept during the daylight hours and started walking again around 16:00.
+They crossed the border into Bosnia near Kazanci (BiH) around 5:00 am.
+They stopped and rested in the forest all day and departed from the area near Stepen (BiH) at 21:00 pm.
+They again walked until 5:00 am and stopped near Plana (BiH) to rest.
+On the second day, they slept during the daylight hours and started walking again around 16:00 pm.
 They realized they were out of food and decided to walk along the main road to find a shop.

 The respondent reported that the police drove the van one hour to the Deleuša (BiH) border crossing.
 When they arrived at the crossing, a policewoman counted the men and took them into a room.
 The four Arabic men were placed in another room from the respondent and his group.
 The respondent’s room smelled very bad and had dirty clothes and socks on the floor.
 There were four chairs in the room, but the men were told to stand against the wall.
 There was no water, food or toilet provided to them.

 A policeman was in the room with them and called them to him one-by-one.
 He ordered the group to remove their jackets.
 Once their jackets are removed another policeman came in with a baton and beat the men one-by-one.
-The police man was tall, with a zero-milometer shaved head, he was around 40 years old.
+The police man was tall, with a shaved head, he was around 40 years old.
 He was wearing a blue uniform with the Federation emblem on the arm.
-The respondent reported that this officer hit them with his baton and hands on the head and shoulders of the men.
+The respondent reported that this officer hit the group.
+He struck theirs head, hands and shoulders with his baton.

 “My head was operated on.
 It is very injured.
 Don’t beat me on my head!”

 Despite this warning, the officer still beat the respondent on his head and shoulder.
 The officer shouted “No Bosnia” as he hit the men.
-He shouted many other things at them in what the respondent believed was Bosnian language, but he did not understand the meaning of these words.
+He shouted many other things at them in what the respondent believed was Bosnian language, but he did not understand the meaning.